MicrosoftDocs/learn/learn-pr/azure/choose-service-level-azure-netapp-files-hpc-applications/includes/2-identify-decision-criteria.md

 How do you know the needed bandwidth of throughput?
 If you know both the IOPS and the transfer size of your workload, you can calculate the bandwidth required by multiplying them together.

-For example, if your workloads needs 100,000 IOPS and has an average transfer size of 16 KB, then the bandwidth required is 1.53 GB per second.
+For example, if your workload needs 100,000 IOPS and has an average transfer size of 16 KB, then the bandwidth required is 1.53 GB per second.

 - 100,000 IOPS * 16 KB = 1,600,000 KB/s = 1.53 GB/s